uwcartlab/Webmapping-Dev/Chapter11/readme.md

 ###### Figure 1.3: Updating map and chart on attribute selection.

 Now that we have a `<select>` element to _reexpress_ the color of the map and the color/size of the chart, we can use same principle to create `<select>` elements to change the variable for both the x and y axes of the bubble chart.
-This is the perfect opportunity to example the `createDropdown()` function so it can be called three times, creating a dropdown menu for each of the variables we want to _reexpress_.
+This is the perfect opportunity to resample the `createDropdown()` function so it can be called three times, creating a dropdown menu for each of the variables we want to _reexpress_.

 Currently, the `createDropdown()` function is designed to only work within the context of changing the color/size of the chart—or, more specifically, `expressed.color`.
 Let's refactor our code so that we input `color` as the variable we want to change when we call both `createDropdown()` and `changeAttribute()`.
 This will involve adding a new parameter to both functions (Example 1.10).

 ###### Example 1.10: Adding new parameters to `createDropdown` and `changeAttribute` in _main.js_